eclipse-archived/codewind-docs/docs/_documentations/remote-install-operator.md

 `keycloak.codewind.eclipse.org/devex001 created`

 4\.
-To view the Keycloak after it has been created, enter `$ kubectl get keycloaks`.
+To view the Keycloak after it has been created, enter `$ kubectl get keycloaks -n codewind`.
 You see the following example output:

 ```
 NAME       NAMESPACE   AGE   ACCESS